gjbunyea/internet-class-experiments/protocol_activity/smtp_activity/README.txt

 ----------

-**This has been tested with Postfix 2.11 on Ubuntu 14.04 LTS and Postfix 3.11 on Ubuntu 16.04 LTS
+**The above has been tested with Postfix 2.11 on Ubuntu 14.04 LTS and Postfix 3.11 on Ubuntu 16.04 LTS